limscoder/react-wrangler/README.md

  etc.

 `onMissingPaths` is called once-per-frame with an array of de-duplicated paths that have been requested, but are not present in state.
-If network requests are required to fetch path values, it's recommended to batch them together into the fewest number of requests required.

-It's also important to note that `onMissingPaths` can be called multiple times with the same paths, so implementers must be careful to avoid duplicate network requests.

 ```javascript
 function onMissingPaths(store, missingPaths) {